jupyter-book/blog/posts/2025-04-09-new-community-meeting.md

   - choldgraf
 ---

+If you'd like a chance to meet with the Jupyter Book team on a monthly basis, we're piloting an option for doing so!
+Jupyter Book is running an experiment to join the [JupyterHub Team](https://jupyterhub-team-compass.readthedocs.io) in monthly community meetings called **Collaboration Cafes**.
+This will be a way for Jupyter Book's community to connect with the Jupyter Book team, as well as the JupyterHub team.

+The meeting's format means that we'll be able to have Jupyter Book-specific conversations in parallel with the JupyterHub team.
+We are going to pilot this meeting style for a few months and see if it is valuable to our team and to the Jupyter Book community.
+As a small team, we can't _guarantee_ we will attend each meeting, but we'll do our best!

+Read below for more information about this meeting format.

 ## What is a Collaboration Cafe?

 A Collaboration Cafe is a virtual co-working space [pioneered by The Turing Way][ttw-cafe].
 It provides a regular meeting space featuring breakout rooms and [pomodoro](wiki:Pomodoro_Technique) sprints that allows for visitors to collaborate with other attendees on topics that they find interesting.
 The goal of the format is to make it easy for first-time contributors to get involved, and provide a space for multiple conversations to happen efficiently in parallel.

 ## Who is welcome?

 We encourage _any_ Jupyter Book user with questions to join us.
 We aim to host conversations from "How do I do X in Jupyter Book" to "How can I add this feature to Jupyter Book?" in the same space.
 We're particularly keen to encourage anyone who has not engaged with us before to join and say hi!

 ## Why are we joining JupyterHub's Collaboration Cafe?